ConnorGray/Organizer/README.md

 > PersistentValue["CG:Organizer:RootDirectory", "Local"] = SystemDialogInput["Directory"];
 > ```
 >
-> Support for multiple organizer roots is not currently possible.
+> Support for multiple organizer roots is not currently implemented.
 Instead it's suggested
 > that you use the "workspaces" feature to split a single directory into distinct areas.

 Once you've chosen a root directory, you may open the palette by evaluating: